rtorrent-community/rtorrent-docs/docs/overview.rst

 The :doc:`installation` has some pointers to common ways of installing rTorrent on your machine.
-It does not provide yet another way to do that, because there already are plentiful and redundant sources for that out there.
+It does not provide yet another way to do that, because there already are plentiful and redundant sources out there.

 To help you with basic configuration tasks, the :doc:`cookbook` contains a quick start into the ‘scripting language’ rTorrent uses